blueskyletters/blueskyletters.github.io/_posts/2020-04-09-perks-of-learning-a-foreign-language.md

 * [Fluentu](https://www.fluentu.com/ "fluentu")

   FluentU brings language learning to life with real-world videos.
 It is a paid site and offers a 14- day free trial.

+  Are you interested in learning anew language?
+What language would you like to learn?
+Which is your favourite platform of learning languages?
+Let us know in the comments below!